k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 <img src="images/catalog_info_mtable.png" style="zoom:75%;" />

-The artifact is created for the Catalog version displayed in the application.
+The artifact is created for the Catalog version that is displayed in the application.
 The last column's name holds the version number, such as *V4* in this case.
 This column always remains empty.

 Note that an artifact can be created for any Catalog version.
 Each new artifact overrides the previous one in the Project tree.